CloudKidStudio/project-grunt/README.md

-**clean-all** | Delete all generated build files and delete components directory **clean-libs** | Delete all downloaded Bower components and library build files **sync-version** | Automatically update the _version_ and _name_ fields in **bower.json**
+**clean-all** | Delete all generated build files and delete components directory **clean-libs** | Delete all downloaded Bower components and library build files **sync-version** | Automatically update the _version_ and _name_ fields in **bower.json** **run** | Preview the deploy index.html file in a web browser by running a NodeJS server

 ## Build File